gottingen/hercules/hercules/ir/README.md

-matx's design and implementation of ir was heavily inspired by Halide and TVM projects.
+hvm's design and implementation of ir was heavily inspired by Halide and TVM projects.